Minimum wage rising in 20 states and numerous cities

 - How to plan your smart home — and weigh privacy risks

-In Missouri and Arkansas, minimum wages are rising as a result of voter-approved ballot initiatives.
+Seattle’s largest employers will have to pay workers at least $16 an hour starting Tuesday.
+In New York City, many businesses will have to pay at least $15 an hour as of Monday.
+That’s more than twice the federal minimum of $7.25 an hour.

+A variety of other new state laws also take effect Tuesday.
+Those include revisions to sexual harassment policies stemming from the #MeToo movement, restrictions on gun sales following deadly mass shootings and revamped criminal penalties as officials readjust the balance between punishment and rehabilitation.

-The wage increases come amid a multi-year push by unions and liberal advocacy groups to raise the minimum wage nationwide.
+The state and local wage laws come amid a multi-year push by unions and liberal advocacy groups to raise the minimum wage to $15 an hour nationwide.
+Few are there yet, but many states have ratcheted up wages through phased-in laws and adjustments for inflation.

+In Arkansas and Missouri, voters this fall approved ballot initiatives raising the minimum wage after state legislators did not.
+In Missouri, the minimum wage will rise from $7.85 to $8.60 an hour on Tuesday as the first of five annual increases that will take it to $12 an hour by 2023.

+At Granny Shafffer’s in Joplin, waitress Shawna Green will see her base pay go up.
+But she has mixed emotions about it.